love-borjeson/tm_ws/README.md

 Create a folder for the workshop on your computer and save the zip file there.
 Unzip.

 Open RStudio.
 In the RStudio's menu bar at the top, you will find the *Session* menu.
 Open it and navigate to *Set Working Directory* / *Choose Directory*.
 You will then get a regular navigation window where you navigate to the folder where you put the lab material.

+**Start the workshop**

+Open RStudio.
+From the *File* menu, choose *Open file*.
+Navigate to the folder where you saved the workshop material.
+Select *1_simple_model.R*

+When the script open in RStudio, place the cursor at the top and press ctrl+enter.
+You can now use this to ctrl-enter your way through script 1-7.
+It is recommended to run the scripts in order, but every script *can* be run independently.
+Buckle-up and enjoy!